Diane Dimond: Early career

 Dimond began her career working at KOB Radio as a reporter where she covered legal and police matters.
 In 1976, she won a Silver Gavel Award from the American Bar Association for her investigative news reports about the misappropriation of funds by the Albuquerque Sheriff's Office.

 In 1976, she moved to Washington, D.C, where she anchored newscasts for NPR's All Things Considered.
 From 1980 to 1986, Dimond was a congressional and political correspondent for the RKO Radio Networks.

 In 1986, Dimond landed her first on-air television job at the flagship CBS station WCBS-TV in New York City.
 Over the next four years, she won several awards for high-profile scandals including an investigative series on chromium poisoning in New Jersey, a Long Island child molestation case, and the Mary Beth Whitehead/Baby M surrogacy case.

 In 1990, Dimond became the investigative journalist for the tabloid television news show Hard Copy.
 During her seven-year tenure, she covered some of the most scandalous criminal cases in the country.
 In addition to covering the O. J. Simpson case, she conducted interviews with Heidi Fleiss, Hollywood Madame; Pamela Smart, who was convicted of convincing her high school student/lover to murder her husband, Kenneth Bianchi, the Hillside Strangler; James Earl Ray, Martin Luther King Jr.’s assassin; Jeffrey MacDonald, the Green Beret Killer; and Richard Allen Davis, murderer of Polly Klaas.

 Michael Jackson case

 In September 1993, while at Hard Copy, Dimond reported accusations of an inappropriate relationship between Michael Jackson and a young boy named Jordan Chandler.
-Jackson would eventually settle a lawsuit brought by the Chandler family, in an out of court settlement of more than $15 million dollars.
+Jackson would eventually settle a lawsuit brought by the Chandler family, in an out of court settlement of more than $15 million.
 Though the family had the opportunity to proceed with the criminal investigation, criminal charges were never filed and Chandler would separate himself from his family.

 Over the course of her investigation, Dimond interviewed freelance writer, Victor Gutierrez, who claimed that he had a video tape of Jackson molesting Jeremy Jackson, Michael Jackson’s nephew.
 Jackson subsequently filed a $100 million slander lawsuit against Dimond, Paramount Pictures Corp (producer of Hard Copy), and KABC-AM for including Gutierrez's claims.
 Jackson won the lawsuit.